 Block IP Address or IP Ranges on Cloudflare

-Cloudflare’s free account allows you to block IP addresses albeit in a limited sense.
-To do this set up a new firewall rule to block the IP in question.
-This is however only ideal if the bot traffic is originating from one or a few IP address (less than 5 since you only get 5 firewall rules with the free account).
+Cloudflare’s free account allows you to block IP addresses, albeit in a limited sense.
+To do this, set up a new firewall rule to block the IP in question.
+This is however only ideal if the bot traffic is originating from one or a few IP addresses (less than 5 since you only get 5 firewall rules with the free account).

 To block traffic from several IP addresses, in the Firewall app go to the Tools page and set up IP Access Rules.
 You can block specific IPs, an IP address range, ASN or all traffic originating from a particular country.